Social PolicyFind a programme

 |Part-time study available||Yes|

 The School for Policy Studies links theory, policy and practice in a multidisciplinary, research-intensive environment.
 Our research engages with and influences national and international policy.
-Our policy experts come from a wide variety of backgrounds in social policy research, social work, sociology, poverty, gender violence, disability studies, childhood studies, health and social care, urban studies history, human geography, economics, psychology, physical activity nutrition and health sciences, and family and child welfare, based within seven specialist research centres.
+Our policy experts come from a wide variety of backgrounds in social policy research, social work, sociology, poverty, gender violence, disability studies, childhood studies, health and social care, urban studies, economics, psychology, physical activity nutrition and health sciences, based within seven specialist research centres.
+Find more details on these research centres.

 Our research examines policy areas that affect us all in day-to-day life, influences and challenges policies implemented by governments and institutions, and investigates the issues, factors and attitudes underlying the social concerns that make the headlines every day.